DheerajPrajapati88/JsBasicSolvedQuestions/README.md

 # JsBasicSolvedQuestions
- I have solved practiced Javascript basic questions
+ I have solved and practiced Javascript basic questions